AaronHuggs/CTF-Reports/index.md

 3. **Privilege Escalation** - Finding paths to admin/root through misconfigurations or kernel exploits.
 4. **Post-Exploitation** - Extracting useful data, cleaning up, and documenting lessons learned.

-Everything here is a **work in progress**, and that’s the point—breaking, learning, and improving.
+Everything here is a **work in progress**, and that’s the point — breaking, learning, and improving.

 ---